liuyu-985/Sepsis-early-warning-6h-mimiciii/README.md

 2) **Run SQL to create cohort/features**
 - Use `Data_preprocessing.sql`
-- Export resulting tables to your local files or connect notebooks directly to the database (depending on your setup).
+- Export resulting tables to your local files or connect notebooks directly to the database (depending on the setup).

 1) **Run baseline notebook**
 - `baseline_model.ipynb`